 - Grammarly (Web, Windows, Chrome): Whether you’re writing an email or a paper, spelling matters and grammatical errors can hurt your grade and potentially even cause confusion.
 But with the help of Grammarly, you can avoid punctuation, spelling, and even contextual errors so your writing always sounds professional.
 You can even download the companion Grammarly Keyboard app for iOS and Android to help you type smart when you’re on the go.

-- G Suite: G Suite is Google’s free ecosystem of apps—which spans a calendar, a word processor, file storage, books, a calendar, chat, to-do lists, email, and more.
+- G Suite: This is Google’s free ecosystem of apps—which spans a calendar, a word processor, file storage, books, a calendar, chat, to-do lists, email, and more.
 By signing up for an account, you’ll get instant access to these wonderful tools which are perfect for communicating, writing, and otherwise staying organized, plus everything is stored in the cloud so you can access it from any internet-connected device.
 You can pick and choose which services you want to use, and each has its own app for iOS and Android.